kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

     - Ensure content is published (not draft) in the Spool admin
     - Verify that `spoolcms.com` is accessible from your deployment environment

+3.  **SEO metadata showing "Untitled"**: Make sure you're using version 0.2.6 or later of `@spoolcms/nextjs`.
+Earlier versions had a bug where `generateSpoolMetadata` wasn't properly reading the `title` field.

-3.  **404 errors**: Make sure your dynamic route folder structure matches your URL pattern
+4.  **404 errors**: Make sure your dynamic route folder structure matches your URL pattern

-4.  **API authentication errors**: If you receive a `401 Unauthorized` error, double-check that you are sending the *full* API key, including the `spool_` prefix.
+5.  **API authentication errors**: If you receive a `401 Unauthorized` error, double-check that you are sending the *full* API key, including the `spool_` prefix.

-5.  **Build errors**: Ensure all environment variables are set in your deployment environment
+6.  **Build errors**: Ensure all environment variables are set in your deployment environment

 ### Debug Mode